 Consequently, we decided to build a learning center in our own locality where we can provide more individual and concentrated educational assistance for up to 150 children under our care.

-VHICF has focused for many years on community projects among indigenous tribes such as the Aetas community of Apayao.
-In partnership with the local government, it has provided various training regarding agricultural development, healthcare, family planning and environmental issues such as waste management and the preservation of the forest.
+We have focused for many years on community projects among indigenous tribes such as the Aetas community of Apayao.
+In partnership with the local government, we were able to provide various training regarding agricultural development, healthcare, family planning and environmental issues such as waste management and the preservation of the forest.

-The foundation seeks to help the indigenous communities to enhance their economic and healthcare situation while at the same time being sensitive to their culture, believes and practices.
+This is to help the indigenous communities to enhance their economic and healthcare situation while at the same time being sensitive to their culture, believes and practices.
 Commonly, the Aeta communities feel neglected, looked down upon, and often not receiving equal opportunities in education and community development.
-VHICF is committed to lift up such indigenous communities by enhancing their educational and economic skills.
-Assistance in the production of native handicrafts for example is one such project.
+So we committed to lift up such indigenous communities by enhancing their educational and economic skills.

 This post is also available in: Deutsch